livrasand/pipq/README.md

 ### Partially Implemented

-* **Vulnerability Validator**: Integration with OSV API exists but is incomplete and contains duplicate/unused logic
+* **Vulnerability scanning**: While OSV integration is functional, planned integrations with Safety DB and the Python Advisory Database are not yet implemented.

 ## Configuration